Updated November 2023

-Drinkers that are more familiar with the wine, or perhaps tasked with selling it into stores, might opt to drink any other kind of wine when given a choice.
+Drinkers who are more familiar with the wine might opt to drink any other kind of wine when given a choice.
 It’s purposely fresh and fruit-forward thanks to carbonic maceration (more on that below).
 But in contrast, critics say it lacks a depth of character.

 Beaujolais Nouveau is fast to make, quick to market, and promptly pushed aside following its quintessential pairing holiday, Thanksgiving.
-It’s a wine that breaks almost all of the rules when it comes to traditional wine.
-Whether you think that’s good or not, today we’re discovering the six most novel things about this uniquely made, sometimes-controversial French red wine.
+It’s a wine that breaks almost all of the rules regarding traditional wine.
+Whether you think that’s good or not, we’re discovering the six most novel things about this uniquely made, sometimes controversial French red wine.

 1. Its History Is Older Than You Think

-Beaujolais Nouveau Day is celebrated every year on the third Thursday in November.
-That’s the official release day for the wine set by the Institut National des Appellations d’origine (INAO) in 1985.
-However, the original purpose of the wine dates as far back as the 1800s.
+Beaujolais Nouveau Day is a celebration that occurs every year on the third Thursday in November.
+That’s the official release day for the wine set by the Institut National des Appellations d’origine (INAO) in 1985 — however, the original purpose of the wine dates as far back as the 1800s.

 Vin de primeur, or “early wines”, are bottles released to market the same year as harvest.
-This sentiment transpired following an annual celebration put on by Beaujolais growers to celebrate the end of harvest by toasting with a taste of the year’s young wine.
-The celebration grew, and soon, local bars and restaurants would buy barrels of the wine to serve to their customers.
+This sentiment transpired following an annual celebration by Beaujolais growers to celebrate the end of harvest by toasting with a taste of the year’s young wine.
+The festival grew, and soon, local bars and restaurants would buy barrels of the wine to serve to their customers.

 2. The Novelty Will Likely Never Go Away